MegaArman/toscanini/API/lib/readme.md

 returns an array containing all tempos in the score

 ### getTimeSignatures()
-returns an array like [{ beatType: 4, beats: 4}, {beatType: 8, beats: 9}] to show the score has time signatures 4/4 and 9/8 (in any instrument part).
+returns an array of objects like [{ beatType: 4, beats: 4}, {beatType: 8, beats: 9}] to show the score has time signatures 4/4 and 9/8 (in any instrument part).
+Note that node.js may reorder keys in objects.

 ### getDynamics(instrumentName)
 returns an array of dynamics for a particular instrument, or all dynamics in a score